ZenHubIO/API/README.md

 ## Root Endpoint

-The ZenHub API root endpoint for Cloud is different than that of Enterprise and has also changed across Enterprise versions.
+The ZenHub API root endpoint for Cloud is different than that of ZenHub On-Premise Enterprise instances and has also changed across Enterprise versions.
 Please refer to the table below for the appropriate endpoint.

 ZenHub Version | API Root Endpoint
 --- | ---